10DownPro/service-now-urgent-incident-notification-workflow/README.md

-# ‼️ Critical Incident Alerts in ServiceNow (Built with Flow Designer)
+# 🚨 Preventing SLA Breaches with a Critical Alert Workflow in ServiceNow

-This project was built in response to a simulated incident at Uber, where a critical network outage in San Francisco went unnoticed for 2 hours due to a broken alert system.
-I created a ServiceNow workflow that automatically sends real-time email notifications to the Network Operations team when a critical incident is detected.. helping prevent future SLA breaches and delays.
+When a network outage hit Uber's San Francisco data center and went unnoticed for two hours, the business took a hit.
+Thousands of riders and drivers were affected, and Uber faced revenue loss and regulatory heat all because a critical alert never reached the right people.

+This project simulates the fix.
+I used ServiceNow's Flow Designer to build an automated workflow that detects critical network incidents and instantly sends email alerts to the Networking Operations team.
+It’s simple, but powerful, and built to make sure engineers don’t miss what matters most.

+---

 ## 📁 Project Files

-/service-now-urgent-incident-notification-workflow<br>
+/service-now-urgent-incident-notification-workflow
 ├── Diagram.png
 ├── README.md
-├── urgent-incident-notification-workflow..xml
+├── urgent-incident-notification-workflow.xml

+---

 ## ✅ What It Does

 - Listens for new incidents with:
-  - Category: **Network**
+  - Category: 🔴 **[Network]**
-  - Priority: **1 - Critical**
+  - Priority: 🔴 **[1 - Critical]**
-- Sends an email alert to the **Network Operations** group
+- Sends an email alert to the **Networking Operations** group
-- Helps prevent SLA breaches by speeding up response time
+- Prevents SLA breaches by speeding up response time
+- Ensures alerts go only to on-call engineers

+---

 ## 📊 Incident Notification Flow

-This diagram shows how the workflow is triggered when a critical network incident is created, and how it routes the alert to the Network Operations team.
+This diagram shows how the workflow is triggered when a critical network incident is created and how it routes the alert to the Networking Operations team.

 ![Architecture Diagram](https://github.com/user-attachments/assets/d8d432b0-b979-4085-855b-ce7c258b4796)

+---

-## 🔧 Implementation Summary
+## 🔧 Implementation Walkthrough

-- Edited the default "Kura Workload 1" flow
-- Updated trigger conditions for category (Network) + priority (Critical 1)
+I started by reviewing the “Kura Workload 1” flow and quickly saw the issue: it wasn’t filtering for the right type of incidents.
+There were no conditions set for *Network* category or *Critical* priority.

+I fixed that by updating the trigger so it only runs when both are true.

 **🔁 Updated Trigger Conditions**
-This flow triggers only when an incident is created with `Category = Network` and `Priority = 1 - Critical`.
+This flow now triggers only when an incident is created with `Category = Network` and `Priority = 1 - Critical`.
 <img width="1200" height="559" alt="Trigger Conditions" src="https://github.com/user-attachments/assets/b2018bda-1201-4f0b-a2d6-429c860c0738" />

+Once the flow knows an urgent incident is happening, I added an action that sends an email to the Networking Operations group.

 **📨 Email Action Setup**
 The flow sends an email alert to the Networking Operations group when the conditions are met.

-**🛡️ Security & Access Control Note:** Only engineers in the Networking Operations group receive the alert — keeping sensitive data within the right hands & avoiding notification overload.
+🛡️ **Access Control Note:** Only engineers in the Networking Operations group receive the alert — keeping sensitive data secure and avoiding unnecessary noise.
 <img width="1203" height="604" alt="Email Action" src="https://github.com/user-attachments/assets/b99cb0bd-2765-4adc-80da-6659b04c7d19" />

+Then I created a sample incident to test it all end to end.

 **🧪 Test Incident Record**
-I created a sample incident to simulate a real-world network outage.
+I logged a test incident with the correct category and priority to simulate a real-world outage.
 <img width="1202" height="611" alt="Test Incident" src="https://github.com/user-attachments/assets/c37970e0-84ba-48bd-a0c1-ff826a958c30" />

 **📬 Email Log (sys_email Record)**
-This record confirms the email notification was successfully generated and sent.
+This record confirms that the system triggered an actual email alert based on the flow.
 <img width="1261" height="594" alt="Email Log" src="https://github.com/user-attachments/assets/bcdee7b3-b76b-40cd-aa5f-45736069f8cc" />

 **👥 User Group Record (Networking Operations)**
-The Networking Operations group was updated with a valid email address to receive alerts.
+I made sure the Networking Operations group had a working email address so alerts could be received.
 <img width="1261" height="596" alt="Group Record" src="https://github.com/user-attachments/assets/b41df41f-bcea-4438-86da-64cab62eb503" />

+---

 ## ⚠️ Troubleshooting: What I Ran Into